 - Use cable ties on one or both inside rails

-In the past, the usual method to attach the strands to the rails was to nail or tack each individual strand to the inside left and right rails, both at the beginning and ending of the strands.
+In the past, the usual method to attach these “short row” strands to the rails was to nail or tack each individual strand to the inside left and right rails, both at the beginning and end of the strands.

 This results in damage to the wooden rails, especially if the seat has been replaced several times.
 The more replacement seats, the more nails or tacks are pounded into the rails.

-Of course, even with this doubling up method, you still have to end each strand on the right siderail with an individual tack.
-So even this way is not preventing nail holes, only reducing the quantity of them.
+Of course, even with this doubling up method, you still have to end each strand on the right side rail with an individual upholstery tack.
+So even this way is not preventing all nail holes, only reducing the quantity of them.